Will Travel Agents Exist in the Future?

 And when business travellers become stranded in an overseas airport with a cancelled flight, a hotel room in a building that doesn’t seem to exist or an unexpected layover of 35 hours, they wish they had made different choices.

-Today's Travel Agents
+Are Travel Agents Worth It?

 So what, then, is a travel agent’s selling point?
 Is it simply removing the inevitable human error associated with do-it-yourself bookings?